vermadev54/AI-ML_INTERVIEW/README.md

 7. Your model is performing well on training data but poorly on validation data.
 Why might regularization not always solve this?
 8. A client insists on using deep learning for a small dataset.
 Why might this backfire, and how would you explain the risks?
 9. Why might removing outliers improve a regression model’s performance but harm a classification model?
 10. You have a perfectly balanced dataset but still experience poor classification accuracy.
 Why might the class separability be the issue?
+11. Your model is biased against certain demographics.
+Why might this happen, and how would you mitigate it?
+12. You’re tasked with building a recommendation system for a new e-commerce site with no historical data.
+How would you approach this?
+13. If your dataset contains a high percentage of duplicate entries, why might this affect your model’s performance?
+14. Why might deploying a model trained on cloud GPUs fail to perform well on edge devices?
+15. You’re working with a time-series dataset where sudden spikes occur.
+Why might traditional smoothing techniques fail, and what alternatives would you use?

 These questions don’t just test theoretical knowledge but also your ability to think critically.